Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: The resummed energy spectrum

 Here $\lambda = \sqrt{E^\gamma_{\rm res}/\mchi}$ and $k^\mu \sim (\np\cdot k,\nm\cdot k,\,\mathbf{k}_\perp)$ where $\np^\mu,\nm^\mu$ are two light-like vectors with $p_\gamma^\mu = E_\gamma \np^\mu$ and $\np\cdot\nm=2$.
 We remark that the collinear, anti-collinear, soft and potential modes all have the same virtuality ${\cal O}(m_W^2)$.
 The interactions of these modes are described by standard potential non-relativistic and soft-collinear effective Lagrangians (similar to \cite{Beneke:2010da}, generalized from QCD to the electroweak interaction).

+The energy resolution of existing instruments is considerably larger than assumed here.
+For $\mchi = 3\,$TeV, allowing for $E_{\rm res}^\gamma \sim 4 m_W^2/m_\chi$ amounts to a resolution of about 10~GeV or $0.3\%$ compared to 10\% of, for example, H.E.S.S.
 One might also consider the wider resolution $E^\gamma_{\rm res} \sim m_W$, which implies $E^\gamma_{\rm res}, m_W \ll m_X \ll \mchi$ and a different mode structure.
 Conceptually, the main difference is caused by the fact that the previous, narrower resolution does not allow the radiation of soft particles with electroweak-scale masses into the unobserved final state.
 Although the resolution of the up-coming $\gamma$-ray telescopes is probably closer to the wide resolution case, in this work we concentrate on the narrow resolution $E^\gamma_{\rm res} \sim m_W^2/\mchi$ to stay close to the line-like signal.
 The wide resolution case, which is in fact simpler from the EFT point of view, will be discussed in subsequent work, which will also provide the explicit forms of the effective Lagrangians.